Business Rates Advice

 - Expert witness representation.

-But above all, our long standing relationships with our private and public sector clients is underpinned by a simple fact - we save them millions of pounds in business rates, year after year.
+But above all, our long-standing relationships with our private and public sector clients is underpinned by a simple fact - we save them millions of pounds in business rates, year after year.

-Please call or fill in the enquiry form for expert business rates advice.
+Please call for expert business rates advice.

 Business rates are a tax on property used for any non-domestic purpose.
 They are charged on offices, shops, pubs and warehouses - most non-domestic properties will attract business rates.